 The relationship between a label printer and brewer (or any small business) is truly symbiotic.
 As the popularity of a product grows, more labels will be required, making it important as a business partner to position yourself as an authority on label design and specialty market needs, with the capacity to grow with your clients.

-Craft beer brand owners tirelessly brainstorm ways to stand out and boost shelf appeal, withthe goal of differentiating themselves from the more familiar brewing giants.
+Craft beer brand owners tirelessly brainstorm ways to stand out and boost shelf appeal, with the goal of differentiating themselves against the more familiar brewing giants.
 Packaging is the number one way to do this and there are a variety of trends our team has picked up on from customer work printed on our digital hybrid and flexo technology.

 While beer packaging has historically consisted of glue-applied paper labels on bottles, trends are shifting to include pressure sensitive materials, such as BOPP, shrink, and even estate stocks.
 With over 30% of breweries making the shift to pressure sensitive labels, endless opportunity is at the converter’s disposal.
 BOPP is currently the most popular, flooded with either matte or gloss varnish.
 Craft cans are also increasing in popularity thanks to portability, sustainability and cost, causing a rise in the use of pressure sensitive wraps and shrink sleeves for beer labeling.